rahibarot/Tableau-Assesment/README.md

 If you don’t already have Tableau on your computer, see below for step-by-step instructions to install Tableau Desktop on windows or macOS.

-Please review the task description below and submit the task deliverables by Monday, October 12 at 12 PM ET.
-Please document any assumptions you need to make in the case.
-Following a review period, we will reach out if you are selected to progress to further rounds.

-We appreciate your interest in Block and excited to move forward with you in this process!

 TASK: Zip Code Targeting

 [Context]